MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 Exclude devices from any existing onboarding policies that use the standard onboarding package.

 For migrating devices already onboarded to Defender for Endpoint, see [Migrating devices to the streamlined connectivity](migrate-devices-streamlined.md).
-You will need to reboot your device and follow specific guidance here.
+You must reboot your device and follow specific guidance here.

 :::image type="content" source="images/migrate-devices-streamlined.png" alt-text="Screenshot of onboarding page with streamlined connectivity":::